cibox/cibox/docs/Quickstart.md

-This document is OUTDATED for current master branch.
-We've decreased time for initial CIBox installation a lot.

 Welcome to CIBox development workflow

 Here you can see a quick how-to start current development workflow from scratch to first build for Pull Request.